When you buy a Stock or an Index, you have the right to receive or obligation to pay dividends.

 - when you hold a LONG position (arrow 'UP'), the dividend you are entitled to will be added to your account;

-- when you hold a SHORT position (arrow 'DOWN'), the dividend will show as a negative correction (it will be subtracted from your cash).
+- when you hold a SHORT position (arrow 'DOWN'), the dividend will show as a negative correction (it will be subtracted from your Cash).

-The amount of dividend that you will receive or pay is dependent on the size of your trade: the larger the trade, the bigger the cash adjustment.
+The amount of dividend that you will receive or pay is dependent on the size of your trade: the larger the trade, the bigger the Cash adjustment.

 You will only receive or pay dividend if you hold an open position at market close the day before the ex-dividend date.

 Just after market close, the dividends are automatically processed with the Cash balance in your portfolio.

-The amount will appear in your History > Other in your Cash screen.
-Also, you will see how much divided you received or paid in the detail screen of an open or closed position.
+You will see how much dividend you received or paid in the detail screen of an open or closed position (History > Trades).

 Questions left?
-Contact us at BUX Support.
+Contact us at BUX X Support.